The Deligne-Mumford operad as a trivialization of the circle action: Introduction

 The same statement holds for the homotopy colimit of the diagram of nonunital operads \end{theorem}

-Note that a priori the Deligne-Mumford operad is an operad of (topological) orbifolds.
-There is a canonical way to resolve it in the homotopy category, which we discuss in Appendix~\ref{sec:orbifolds}.
+The Deligne-Mumford operad is not an operad in topological spaces, but rather an operad in topological orbifolds, or stacks.
+We discuss the corresponding formalism in Appendix~\ref{sec:app_moduli}, where we call the relevant objects \emph{topological moduli problems}.
 If one is only interested in the operad as an object of a \emph{rational homotopy category} (e.g., by considering its chains over a field of characteristic zero), the orbifold structure can be ignored without changing the homotopy type and the homotopy colimit result holds on the level of coarse moduli spaces (note that in genus zero this distinction is irrelevant as there are no stabilizers).

-This implies the following corollary, motivated by mirror symmetry considerations (see the discussion below).
 Let $\t{DM}_\text{coarse}^\text{tree}$ be the operad built out of the underlying coarse moduli spaces of the orbifold-valued operad $\t{DM}^\text{tree}$.
 Let $k$ be a field of characteristic zero.
-In this context, the operads of chains with coefficients in $k$ on $\t{DM}^{\t{tree}}$ and $\t{DM}_\text{coarse}^{\t{tree}}$ are equivalent (as the homology of finite groups is trivial in characteristic zero).
-From Theorem \ref{thm:mainintro} we deduce the following result. \begin{corollary} Let $k$ be a field of characteristic $0$.
-The data of an algebra over the operad of chains $C_*\big(\t{DM}^{\t{tree}}\big)$ is equivalent to the data of a dg algebra $A$ over $C_*\widetilde{\t{Fr}}_\partial$ together with a derived $S^1$-trivialization, i.e.\ a chain of quasiisomorphisms of $C_*(S^1)$-modules $\tau:A\cong V,$ with $V$ a complex of $k$-modules carrying a trivial $S^1$-action. \end{corollary} This corollary follows from Theorem \ref{thm:mainintro}, essentially by the universal property of colimits.
-For a rigorous proof, see Appendix \ref{sec:chains}.
+In this context, the operads of chains with coefficients in $k$ on $\t{DM}^{\t{tree}}$ and $\t{DM}_\text{coarse}^{\t{tree}}$ are equivalent, as the homology of finite groups is trivial in characteristic zero.
+The following corollary, motivated by mirror symmetry considerations which we discuss below, follows from Theorem~\ref{thm:mainintro} by the universal property of colimits. \begin{corollary} Let $k$ be a field of characteristic $0$.
+The data of an algebra over the operad of chains $C_*\big(\t{DM}^{\t{tree}}\big)$ is equivalent to the data of a dg algebra $A$ over $C_*(\widetilde{\t{Fr}}_\partial)$ together with a derived $S^1$-trivialization, i.e., a chain of quasi-isomorphisms of $C_*(S^1)$-modules $\tau:A\cong V,$ with $V$ a complex of $k$-modules carrying a trivial $S^1$-action. \end{corollary}

 Corollary~\ref{cor:chains} is a higher-genus generalization of a result of Drummond-Cole and Vallette~\cite[Theorem~7.8]{drummond-cole-vallette}.
-The derived $S^1$-trivialization above is equivalent to a Hodge-to-de Rham degeneration data (in the sense of \cite{drummond-cole-vallette}).
-The characteristic zero condition above can be removed, at the cost of working with $\t{DM}^\text{tree}$ instead of $\t{DM}^\text{tree}_\text{coarse}$ and considering algebras over an appropriate model-theoretic replacement of the operads involved.
+The derived $S^1$-trivialization is equivalent to a Hodge-to-de Rham degeneration data in the sense of \cite{drummond-cole-vallette}.
+The characteristic zero condition can be removed at the cost of working with $\t{DM}^\text{tree}$ instead of $\t{DM}^\text{tree}_\text{coarse}$ and considering algebras over appropriate model-theoretic replacements of the operads involved.